Koraput district: Transport

 Owing to its hilly terrain, transport in Koraput is dependent upon certain trunk roads that climb up the passes on the Eastern Ghats.
 National Highway 26 takes off from National Highway 16 near Vizianagaram.
 It enters the district before Sunki and rises to around 3500 feet at Ralegada through a number of sharp curves.
 It then descends onto the 3000 feet plateau and passes Pottangi and Kunduli before meeting the alternative road to Vishakhapatnam through Araku at Similiguda.
 The road then passes Koraput and descends through a steep ghat to Jeypore before going straight north through Borigumma to Nabarangpur.
 NH 63 takes off from this road at Borigumma and proceeds straight west through Kotpad to Jagdalpur in Bastar.
 Major District Roads connect the road to other parts of the district.

 Secondary major roads include NH 326 that enters from Rayagada before passing through Lakshmipur and Kakirigumma to join NH 26.
 It then diverges again at Jeypore to pass through Boipariguda before entering Malkangiri district near Mathili.

 Koraput railway station is a junction station on Kirandul-Visakhapatnam railway line that branches towards Rayagada railway station on the other side.
 Other main railheads include Jeypore, Kotpad Road Station, Damanjodi, and Lakshmipur Road.

-An airport has been constructed at Jeypore but is yet to be commissioned.
+Jeypore Airport has direct, daily flight connections to Bhubaneswar and Vishakhapatnam.